 Field Туре Label Description transac- string Assigned by the server.
 Useful for correlating logs.
 Must tion_id be a valid LedgerString (as described in value.proto). tion_id Required com- string The ID of the command which resulted in this transacmand_id tion.
-Missing for everyone except the submitting party. '''a''a'a Must be a valid LedgerString (as described in value. proto ).
+Missing for everyone except the submitting party.
+Must be a valid LedgerString (as described in value. proto).
 Optional work- string The workflow ID used in command submission.
 Only set flow_id if the workflow_id for the command was set.
-Must be IIOW_IG a valid LedgerString (as described in value.proto).
+Must be a valid LedgerString (as described in value.proto).
 Op- tional effec- google.pro- Ledger effective time.
-Required tive_at to- live_at buf.Times- tamp offset string The absolute offset.
-The format of this field is described Uliset in ledger_offset.proto.
-Required events_by_i Transaction- repeated Changes to the ledger that were caused by this transacevents_by_i Tree.Events- tion.
+Required tive_at to- buf.Times- tamp offset string The absolute offset.
+The format of this field is described in ledger_offset.proto.
+Required events_by_i Transaction- repeated Changes to the ledger that were caused by this transac- nee.events- tion.
 Nodes of the transaction tree.
 Each key be a valid ByIdEntry LedgerString (as describe in value.proto).
-Required root_event string repeated Roots of the transaction tree.
-Each element must be a Toot_event lus valid LedgerString (as describe in value.proto).
+Required root_event_i string repeated Roots of the transaction tree.
+Each element must be a valid LedgerString (as describe in value.proto).
 The elements are in the same order as the commands in the corresponding Commands object that triggerd this transaction.
 Required trace_con- TraceContext Zipkin trace context.
 This field is a future extension point text and is currently not supported.
 Optional